-- 3.6.13 Plot 3: A Ø600mm surface water and Ø225mm foul sewer is shown to be located on the northern and eastern boundary of Plot 3.
-And convey in a westerly and southerly direction before connecting with a Ø600mm surface water and Ø225mm foul sewer in Half Tide wharf, which runs along the southern boundary of Plot 3.
-A further Ø300mm surface water sewer is shown to be located within Monarchs Quay, along the Plot 3 eastern boundary, which conveys flow southerly before connecting with the Ø600mm surface water sewer within Half Tide Wharf. - 3.6.14 Plot 4: ø300mm and ø225mm surface water seers are located within Queens Wharf and Keel wharf, to the north and west of Plot 4 respectively.
-These sewers join within Queens Wharf, approximately 20 m to the north west of Plot 4, before continuing westerly as a ø600mm along Queens Wharf. ø150mm foul sewers are shown to the north a and west of Plot 4, before joining in Queens Wharf and continuing westerly on Queens Wharf as a ø225mm foul sewer. - 3.6.15 The drainage network within the Site and wider Site appears to have been built to an adoptable standard in preparation for development of the wider Site, but at this time, may not have been formally adopted by United Utilities. - 3.6.16 It is unknown whether the surveyed network, within the Site, accepts surface and foul water from developments located outside the wider Site redline boundary. - 3.6.17 Appendix 9, which contains extracts from the Flood Risk Assessment conducted for Planning Application 13F/0531 (Exhibition Centre Liverpool) in 2013, shows that historically, both surface water and foul drainage routed westward from Queens Wharf (within the centre of the wider Site), to a Ø600mm public surface water sewer located within Kings Parade, to the west of the Exhibition Centre. - 3.6.18 A comparison of the surveyed drainage within Appendix 7 and Appendix 9 shows that as part of the Exhibition Centre development, both surface water and foul assets were diverted from Queens Wharf to Half Tide Wharf (southwards along the eastern boundary of the exhibition centre) with subsequent connection to the ø150mm public surface water sewer and ø400mm foul sewer in Kings Parade.
+- 3.6.13 Plot 4: ø300mm and ø225mm surface water seers are located within Queens Wharf and Keel wharf, to the north and west of Plot 4 respectively.
+These sewers join within Queens Wharf, approximately 20 m to the north west of Plot 4, before continuing westerly as a ø600mm along Queens Wharf. ø150mm foul sewers are shown to the north a and west of Plot 4, before joining in Queens Wharf and continuing westerly on Queens Wharf as a ø225mm foul sewer. - 3.6.14 The drainage network within the Site and wider Site appears to have been built to an adoptable standard in preparation for development of the wider Site, but at this time, may not have been formally adopted by United Utilities. - 3.6.15 It is unknown whether the surveyed network, within the Site, accepts surface and foul water from developments located outside the wider Site redline boundary. - 3.6.16 Appendix 9, which contains extracts from the Flood Risk Assessment conducted for Planning Application 13F/0531 (Exhibition Centre Liverpool) in 2013, shows that historically, both surface water and foul drainage routed westward from Queens Wharf (within the centre of the wider Site), to a Ø600mm public surface water sewer located within Kings Parade, to the west of the Exhibition Centre. - 3.6.17 A comparison of the surveyed drainage within Appendix 7 and Appendix 9 shows that as part of the Exhibition Centre development, both surface water and foul assets were diverted from Queens Wharf to Half Tide Wharf (southwards along the eastern boundary of the exhibition centre) with subsequent connection to the ø150mm public surface water sewer and ø400mm foul sewer in Kings Parade. - 3.6.18 Queries were raised with the LLFA (Liverpool City Council) (Appendix 4) with regards to design details of the existing drainage network within the wider Site.
+Through correspondence, the LLFA have stated that Liverpool City Council do not hold information regarding the drainage network within the Site or drainage catchment of the area. - 3.6.19 Correspondence has been sent to ISG Construction Ltd, who were the client for the flood risk assessment conducted for the Exhibition Centre Liverpool requesting further information regarding the design, calculations and correspondence relating to the existing drainage network within the wider Site (Appendix 9).

-- 3.6.19 Queries were raised with the LLFA (Liverpool City Council) (Appendix 4) with regards to design details of the existing drainage network within the wider Site.
-Through correspondence, the LLFA have stated that Liverpool City Council do not hold information regarding the drainage network within the Site or drainage catchment of the area. - 3.6.20 Correspondence has been sent to ISG Construction Ltd, who were the client for the flood risk assessment conducted for the Exhibition Centre Liverpool requesting further information regarding the design, calculations and correspondence relating to the existing drainage network within the wider Site (Appendix 9). - 3.6.21 A further CCTV survey is proposed for the Site, wider Site and areas surrounding the wider Site.
+3.6.20 A further CCTV survey is proposed for the Site, wider Site and areas surrounding the wider Site.
 The survey is proposed to be undertaken during detailed drainage design stage to ensure that sewer modelling utilises the most detailed information possible.